-Furthermore, you would be doing the resonsible thing by reducing your carbon footprint by 86%.
+Furthermore, you would be doing the responsible thing by reducing your carbon footprint by 86%.
 And, the EPA has ruled that wood pellets are a carbon-neutral heat source.
 That’s an important lesson.
-Some states (like Maine) even require public schools to thoroughly explore wood pellet heat before other fuels when replacing a heating system.
+Some states (like Maine) even require schools to thoroughly explore wood pellet heat before other fuels when replacing a heating system.
 Regardless of requirements, supporting local economies and fostering good forest stewardship is the right thing to do.

 "Thanks to our MESys pellet boilers, we've started the process to go green and we've saved on fuel cost."Ron D. of Crescent Park Elementary School in Bethel, Maine speaking about why he pursued and they adopted a wood pellet heating system to displace 80% of the school's oil usage.
 Have us Contact You

 Reduce your carbon footprint by 86% and support responsible forest stewardship.